 Friday, May 12, 2017

 So this week I was in training for a couple of days.
-In the old days, this would have been a game of listening and try to stay awake.
+In the old days, this would have been a game of listening and trying to stay awake.
 However after 16 weeks of intensive teaching at CodeClan a couple of days was a breeze.

 Mathew spotted my cohort 7 sticker proudly displayed on my laptop and queried what it was from.
 It's the class sticker for my cohort when I studied at CodeClan.
 It turns out that Mathew is also a CodeClan graduate from cohort 3.
 He graduated in April 2016 and joined FirmStep.

-Small world, or is it a small tech industry?
+Laptop with CodeClan cohort sticker during civic technology training courseSmall world, or is it a small tech industry?
 It was really good to chat about our time at CodeClan and how we found the whole experience.
 I had done a week of Ruby on Rails but Mathew had not.
-The course must have evolved between cohort 3 and cohort 7.
+The course must have evolved between Cohort 3 and Cohort 7.
 It's cool to think that two completely different businesses or workplaces that have employees that came from the same coding school can help each other out.

-Later in the week, I had another short overview on the CMS platform via video call with a guy based in Canada.
+Later in the week, I had another short overview of the CMS platform via video call with a guy based in Canada.
 It all looks very straightforward and not unlike the Jimdo product I use to do my own websites and this blog.
 The CMS is very much fill in the blanks with your content and the product takes care of all the code and configuration.
 I guess this is a good thing in terms of speed and reliability.
 Probably not so good if you like to code.

 In other news, the CivTech challenges were published this week.
 Seven in total (I thought there was to be 8).